1 man dead, 1 wounded in Town of Madison bar shooting

 News At Other State Sites:

-- Fond du Lac's 'Halloween Killer' Gerald Turner moved to Juneau County19 hours ago
+- Area High School Varsity Sports Results from Saturday 2/10/187 hours ago

-- Area Varsity High School Sports Schedule for Saturday 2/10/1821 hours ago
+- Area High School Varsity Sports Results from Friday 2/9/187 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.